The Exceptional Needs Unit (ENU) is a multi-disciplinary team in the Department of Human Services.

 - encounter needs and risk factors that cannot easily be met or managed.

-A person with exceptional needs may have many of these needs:
+A person with exceptional needs may:

 - behave in ways that are very difficult to manage, and that threaten their own or others' safety

 - have a mental health diagnosis that is difficult to manage with medication alone and affects their ability to live without daily living support

 - have experience of complex trauma, including family violence, family breakdown and abuse (sexual, emotional, physical)

 - live with disability and complex health problems that are often neglected

 - be socially isolated

 - have a history of homelessness and have been involved with the criminal justice system, including youth detention and prison.

 Referrals are accepted from organisations and services only, not from individuals or family members.